This post may contain affiliate links. Read our disclosure here.

 6. Take advantage of cashbacks and reward programs

-Before booking anything, check if the retailer is listed on Cashrewards.
-This is a cashback site with hundreds of companies, and allows you to receive a percentage of money spent back on each purchase, including airlines, travel insurance, rental car and accommodation providers.
+Before booking anything, check if the retailer is listed on Cashrewards or ShopBack.
+These are cashback sites with hundreds of companies, and allows you to receive a percentage of money spent back on each purchase, including airlines, travel insurance, rental car and accommodation providers.

 Join free loyalty programs for hotels like IHG, Accor, and Hilton Honors to earn reward points for your stay.
 Hotels.com offers 1 night free for every 10 nights you book through their platform, while Expedia allows you to earn reward points for every travel booking made with them.

 7. Make your credit card work for you

 This one really only works if you are disciplined and in control of your money.
 We use credit cards to earn frequent flyer points to pay for flights.
 We have a frequent flyer credit card we keep for earning points, which is used to pay for absolutely everything, from groceries to council rates, and in return we receive a large amount of frequent flyer points each month to use for travel.
 Sometimes we will take advantage of a big sign-up bonus on a new credit card, which is cancelled once we receive the sign-up points.

 8. Save while you travel

 It pays to be smart about how you use your spending money while travelling too.
 We buy snacks and groceries from the supermarket for picnics or to self-cater in hotel rooms as much as possible, so that we can enjoy a few special meals while on our trip.
 I often book hotels that include breakfast in the room rate, so we can fill up at the start of the day, and usually take some fruit and yoghurt with us for later.
 We also limit souvenirs and other shopping, opting for something small and cheap like a fridge magnet, pressed penny, bookmark or hat.